ollehu/sphinxcontrib-beamer/README.rst

    Frame content.

-will generate the frame environment
+which will generate a frame environment

    \begin{frame}[plain]{Frame Title}